grantcarthew/notes/Prompts/cloud-architecture.md

 For this conversation we will be working on a Logging Architecture for the AWS Cloud Platform.

 I will be working through a number of design phases and will be asking you to help as I go along.

-## Initial Response

-Respond to this prompt with "OK, I'm ready, lets design a Logging Architecture in AWS."